 We believe that this problem is an example of a broader problem in using TCP for request-response traffic.
 TCP delays acknowledgments with the goals of piggy-backing them on return traffic and of reducing ACK frequency.
 For request-response usage (such as HTTP), piggy-backing is rarely successful since data traffic is almost completely unidirectional.
-This same problem occurs in FTP data traffic; each FTP data exchange stalls for up to the delayed-ACK time-out period.
+This same problem occurs in FTP data traffic; the initial window size is 1 MSS, so each FTP data exchange stalls for up to the delayed-ACK time-out period when it begins.

-With primarily unidirectional traffic segments are usually sent back-to-back.
-A better approach for such traffic would be to delay ACKs by the time required to send a full segment and then immediately send an ACK, thus consolidating every other ACKs without unnecessarily delay.
+With primarily unidirectional traffic, segments are usually sent back-to-back.
+A better approach for such traffic would be to delay ACKs by slightly more than the back-to-back segment interarrival time and then immediately send an ACK, thus consolidating every other ACK without unnecessarily delay.